karttur/geoimagine/_posts/2018/2018-10-15-prep-dblink.markdown

 # Prerequisites

 To follow this post you must have the complete Spatial Data Integrated Development Environment (SPIDE) installed as described in the blog [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
-You must also have setup Karttur's GeoImagine Framework, either by [importing](../blog-import-project-eclipse/) or by [copying (drag and drop)](../setup-copy-project-eclipse/).

 # Connect Python and PostgreSQL

 Karttur´s GeoImagine Framework relies on a postgres database that holds information on all processes parameters as well as all data.
 The installation of the postgres database should already have been done as described in the blogpost [Install postgreSQL and postGIS](https://karttur.github.io/setup-ide/setup-ide/install-postgres/).
-Then you must also have installed and setup <span class='package'>psycopg</span> for connecting Python to postgres, plus created a security solution for the connection as desribed in the post [Connect Python and PostgreSQL using psycopg2](https://karttur.github.io/setup-ide/setup-ide/connect-with-psycopg2/).
+Then you must also have installed and setup <span class='package'>psycopg</span> for connecting Python to postgres.
+If you followed the post on [Conda virtual environments](../prep-conda-environ), <span class='package'>psycopg</span> will be part of your Python environment.

 ## Principal solution